Fit as a Mama Bear

 What Is A Hip Hinge?

-Hip hinging is the act of breaking at the hips while maintaining good back posture.
-So basically, properly bending over and picking things up or swinging something.
+Hip hinging is the act of breaking at the hips while maintaining a good back posture (neutral spine).

 Some crucial form points: